Kotoko (film)

-Kotoko is a 2011 Japanese film by director Shinya Tsukamoto.
-It is based on an original story by J-pop artist Cocco, who stars in the film alongside Tsukamoto.
+Kotoko is a 2011 Japanese psychological horror drama film written and directed by Shinya Tsukamoto.
+The film is based on an original story by J-pop artist Cocco, who stars in the film alongside Tsukamoto.

 Plot

-A single mother, Kotoko (Cocco), struggles to care for her infant son, Daijiro, while suffering from double vision.
-This condition causes her to hallucinate terrifying doubles of people she meets.
-Kotoko regularly practices self-harm, due to a fascination with her body's will to live, and finds that her hallucinations only cease while she is singing.
+A single mother, Kotoko struggles to care for her infant son, Daijiro, while suffering from hallucinations that cause her to see violent doubles of people she encounters.
+She regularly practices self-harm, fascinated by her body's will to survive, and discovers that her hallucinations cease only when she is singing.

-Following a further episode wherein she believes she's dropped her child off a roof, only to find him safely in her apartment, and after having a breakdown while trying to cook a meal, Kotoko's son is taken away to be raised by her sister.
+After having a breakdown while trying to cook a meal, Daijiro is taken away from Kotoko under suspicion that she is abusing him and is sent to be raised by Kotoko's sister and her family.
+During a bus ride to visit them, Kotoko's singing catches the attention of a man.

-Some time later, Kotoko is permitted to visit Daijiro.
-She sings to herself during the bus journey over to her sister's house.
-They enjoy their time together, but the trip passes quickly and Kotoko is soon back feeling despondent, alone in her apartment.

-While standing on the roof of her building one day, she's approached by a man (Tsukamoto) who says he's been following her since hearing her sing on the bus.
-His appearance triggers a particularly violent hallucination for Kotoko, but once she has recovered from this, he reassures her that he doesn't mean her any harm and reveals that he's an award-winning novelist named Seitaro Tanaka.
+While standing on the roof of her building, Kotoko is approached by the same man.
+Following a hallucination involving him, he reassures her that he means her no harm and reveals that he is Tanaka Seitaro, an award-winning novelist.

-Tanaka asks Kotoko if she'd be willing to date him and, in response, she stabs him in his right hand with a fork.
-This does not deter him, however, though she rebuffs his advances until one night she sees him accept an award on TV.
-She reads his new book in its entirety soon after and agrees to go on a date with him the next time he asks, during which she stabs him in the left hand with a fork.
+Tanaka asks Kotoko if she would be willing to date him, but she responds by stabbing his hand with a fork.
+She continues to rebuff his advances until one night, when she sees him accepting an award on television.
+After reading his new book, she agrees to go on a date with him.
+One night, Tanaka rushes to Kotoko's apartment and finds her slitting her wrists.
+After helping her, he proposes marriage, but she refuses and forces him out of the apartment.

-One night, Tanaka rushes over to Kotoko's apartment, and when she doesn't answer the door, he breaks in to find her in the middle of a self-harming session.
-In a panic, he fetches towels for her, and when she seems to have recovered, he proposes marriage to her.
-Kotoko refuses and forces him out of her apartment.

-Tanaka starts to walk home, but instinctively returns to the apartment, finding Kotoko self-harming once again.
-When Tanaka goes to fetch more towels, Kotoko flees the apartment and upon being chased, screams at Tanaka that she is a terrible person.
-He tries to reassure her that whatever she might have done in her past does not matter and that she is a good person now.
-He then suggests they should visit her son together, which they do.
-During the visit, Kotoko tells her sister that she intends to be happy from now on.
+Upon returning, Tanaka finds Kotoko self-harming again.
+She flees the apartment and tells Tanaka that she is a terrible person.
+He reassures her that whatever she may have done in the past does not matter and that she is a good person now.
+He then suggests that they visit Daijiro together, which they do.
+During the visit, Kotoko tells her sister that she intends to be happy from then on.